dadasmProjects/100DaysPython/README.md

 <h2>Day 7 </h2>

 One week down!
 It was all about while loops and functions today.
 Functions are always a little weird for me to get my head around at first, but honestly I felt pretty good today.
 I didn't get through all of the days content, but I will be picking that back up tomorrow as there is a decent little project to work on that might give me a good challenge.
 Not much to report today so I am going to keep this entry short!

+<h2>Day 8 </h2>

+Day 8 I finished up the content about while loops quickly and then I spent some time reviewing the concepts I have learned throughout the last week of coding.
+It has been a ton of information at once, but it is sinking in pretty well at this moment.
+I do have times where I struggle to remember simple syntax things, but that will come with more practice.
+Today we went through these exercises on reborg where I would write while loops that would make a character hurdle until he got to the objective.
+It was a pretty easy set of exercises relative to what I have done in previous days so that was nice.
+Tomorrow is fully dedicated to making a hangman project so I am looking forward to that quite a bit!
+The hangman project is going to use everything I have learned so far and put it all into one project.
+This is the biggest project that I have had to do so far in the course and I am looking forward to the challenge.
+Telling myself now just so I can get it out there, I know it will be frustrating and it will probably take me longer than I would want, but I just need to keep a positive mindset.
 <!--
  ```diff
 - text in red